joeyparrish/kinetoscope/hardware/README.md

      allow it to interface to the 5V system of the Sega.
 This is the most complex.
 A solder jumper on the board selects whether it responds as bank 1 or bank 2.
+   - When ordering this through JLCPCB:
+     - The following parts must be populated by hand:
+       - J1 must be 2x Adafruit stacking headers modified to 26 pins each
+       - J2 must be 2x Adafruit stacking headers modified to 21 pins each
+       - JP1 and JP2 are solder jumpers that must be closed on each board; to set bank 1, bridge center to left on both jumpers; to set bank 2, bridge center to right on both jumpers (also indicated on silkscreen)
  - `microcontroller`: Microcontroller Board
    - This hosts the microcontroller, voltage regulator, registers, sync token, and ethernet module.